RiwaSabri/RiwaSabri/README.md

 ## [A completely new way of discovering interesting tweets!](https://github.com/riwasabri/A-completely-new-way-of-discovering-interesting-tweets-/blob/master/README.md)
 I created a content-based tweet recommendation system that would allow users to find "related tweets" starting from any tweet.
-On the data science side, I chose two topics (nightmares, caviar customer complaints), scraped relevant tweets, and used dimensionality reduction (PCA, NMF, ...) and cosine simlarity to recommend "related tweets."
+On the data science side, I chose two topics (nightmares, caviar customer complaints), scraped relevant tweets, and used dimensionality reduction (PCA, NMF, ...) and cosine similarity to recommend "related tweets."
 On the UX/UI side, I built a clickable prototype to demonstrate the new user experience. </br>
 Tools: Pandas, Numpy, Scikit Learn, NLTK, Regex, Gensim

 ![NLP- Presentation ](https://user-images.githubusercontent.com/31965719/200125869-55c9a877-da62-4bb0-9bfd-3f76bb3c558f.gif)